 Unearthed in the Mahenge region of north Tanzania, lotus garnet was only recently discovered in late 2015.
 Found in alluvial mines, the amount of rough is unknown and each production is small and has a variation in color with every pocket produced.

-Lotus Garnet are best viewed in sunlight and have a slight red fluorescence which can give the appearance of color change.
+Lotus Garnets are best viewed in sunlight and have a slight red fluorescence which can give the appearance of color change.

 This exciting new find is exclusively sold by Parlé Jewelry Designs and is available as loose gemstones or finished jewelry.